atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 ### Replace blank nodes with paths

-`blank nodes` are resources with identifiers that exist only locally.
+Blank (or anonymous) nodes are RDF resources with identifiers that exist only locally.
+In other words, their identifiers are not URLs.
+They are sometimes also called `anonymous nodes`.
-They make life easier for data producers, who can easily create nested resources without having to mint all the URLs.
+They make life easier for data producers, who can easily create (nested) resources without having to mint all the URLs.
-In most data models, blank nodes are the default.
+In most non-RDF data models, blank nodes are the default.
 For example, we nest JSON object without thinking twice.

 Unfortunately, blank nodes tend to make things harder for clients.